veillette/opticsTextbook/content/Chap06Diffraction/DiffractiveOptics.md

 (sec:rayleighsommerfeld)=
 ### Rayleigh-Sommerfeld Diffraction Integral

 Another method to propagate a wave field is by using the **Rayleigh-Sommerfeld** integral.
 A very good approximation of this integral states that each point in the plane $z=0$ emits spherical waves with amplitude proportional to the field in the plane $z=0$.
 To find the field in a point $(x, y,z)$, we have to add the contributions from all these point sources together.
-This corresponds to the Huygens-Fresnel principle postulated earlier in [](section.spatcoh).
+This corresponds to the Huygens-Fresnel principle postulated earlier in [](#section.spatcoh).
 Because a more rigorous derivation starting from the Helmholtz equation<sup>[^2]</sup> would be rather lengthy, we will just give the final result:

 ````{note}
 ```{math}
-:label: eq.RS
+:label: eq.rs
 \begin{align*}
 U(x,y,z)&= \frac{1}{i\lambda}\int\int U_0(x',y')\frac{ z \, e^{ik\sqrt{(x-x')^2+(y-y')^2+z^2}}}{(x-x')^2+(y-y')^2+z^2}\,\text{d}x'\,\text{d}y'
 &= \frac{1}{i\lambda}\int\int U_0(x',y')\frac{z}{r} \frac{e^{ikr}}{r}\,\text{d}x'\,\text{d}y',